BakedGuysDev/SwissKnife/README.md

 - Exploding snowballs!
 - And more...
 And more yet to come!

+## License
+All builds since version 0.1.0 to version 1.0.0 are licensed under the MIT license.
+Builds since version 1.0.0 are licensed under the GPL 3.0 license.

 ## Downloads

 Stable releases can be found in the [releases](https://github.com/EgirlsNationDev/SwissKnife/releases) tab.